tfeist12/Obsidian/HPE Notes/To Do.md

 Ashish Sangwan - architect for file ran regular ring 1 for file branch
 What other tests do you recommend running?

+- Get more involved in DI design - K9 doesn't have much to do on our current stuff
+- Work with other teams to do this
+- Understand NFS configuration and setup on HomeFleet - K9 needs more direct work on file related stuff